Johnny Read

-Johnathan Jason "Johnny" Read (born 2 February 1998) is an English cricketer who played for Yorkshire County Cricket Club.
+Jonathan "Johnny" Read (born 2 February 1998) is an English cricketer who played for Yorkshire County Cricket Club.
 Read is a right-handed batsmen who also keeps wicket.

-Johnny was the Yorkshire leagues, wicket keeper of the year in 2018 with 33 ‘victims’ including 27 catches and 6 stumpings.
-A batting average in that season of 8.75.
+He has 10 overall "victims" with 9 of these being at First Class level and the remainder in his only List A appearance against the Pakistan Shaheens.

+His batting average is only 9.60 with his high score being 15 runs against Yorkshire whilst playing for the Leeds/Bradford Marylebone Cricket Club University.